Who We Are

 Volunteer Puppy Raiser FAQs

-Canine Companions for Independence® has been providing assistance dogs to people with disabilities since 1975.
-You can help us unite people with trained assistance dogs in a powerful program that leads to greater independence.
-Every assistance dog starts as a puppy that needs a loving home.
+Canine Companions has been providing service dogs to people with disabilities since 1975.
+You can help us unite people with trained service dogs in a powerful program that leads to greater independence.
+Every service dog starts as a puppy that needs a loving home.
 You can raise a dog and change a life.
 Volunteer puppy raising is an incredible way to help children and adults with disabilities live more independent lives.

 Volunteer puppy raisers provide Canine Companions puppies a safe home, take them to obedience classes, serve up a healthy diet, provide socialization opportunities and give lots of love.